CrypToolProject/CTTS/README.md

 CrypTool Transcriber &amp; Solver is a ciphertext transcription and cryptanalysis tool initially developed by George Lasry and now maintained by the CrypTool team.
 The tool is written in Java; the user interface is built using JavaFx.

+The following documentation is based on the "May 10, 2022 Version 3.2" documentation written initially by George Lasry.
+It was converted from Word format to this document here, to have a single online version of the documentation.

 ## ℹ️ About

 CTTS allows for the manual transcription of historical ciphertexts, represented by graphic symbols, letters, or digits, in an efficient manner, via a primarily graphical user interface.
 It supports the following features: